High-order regularization dealing with ill-conditioned robot localization problems: New high-order regularization method

 From equation \eqref{Approximate_expression}, one obtains an approximation expression of the inverse of $A^T A$.
 To approximate the inverse of the matrix $A^T A$, the TR method uses the regularization matrix $\mu^2 I$ in its solution.
 As the TR solution only contains one term of the approximation expression \eqref{Approximate_expression}, that is the main reason why the TR solution is often overly smooth.

-In our proposed method, one can use more than one term of the approximation expression, which enhances the approximate performance of the HR solution.
-In general, using the first two terms ($k=1$) of the matrix series is a wise choice, which will not require too much extra computation.
+In our proposed method, it uses more than one term of the approximation expression, which enhances the approximate performance of the HR solution.
+In general, using the first two terms ($k=1$) of the matrix series is a wise choice, which requires a similar computation O($mn^2$) as LS and TR.

-One can improve the numerical stability of the ill-conditioned problem described by equation \eqref{problem_1} by calculating its approximate solution using the new matrix $(A^T A+R)$ with a small condition number, which can be achieved by selecting a suitable regularization matrix $R$.
-It is known that matrix inversion is very computationally expensive in matrix operations.
+One can improve the numerical stability of the ill-conditioned problem described by equation \eqref{problem_1} by calculating its approximate solution using the new matrix $(A^T A+R)$ with a small condition number, which is achieved by selecting a suitable regularization matrix $R$.
+It is known that matrix inversion is very computationally expensive (O($n^3$)) in matrix operations.
 The computing result of $(A^T A+R)^{-1}$ can be reused in one calculation of the HR solution.
 This means that the computation expenses of the HR method and TR method are almost the same.
-And the approximation expression \eqref{Approximate_expression} also provides a fast and computable approximate solution for calculating the inverse of a matrix.
+As the new matrix $(A^T A+R)$ can be designed as a sparse symmetric matrix, the approximation expression \eqref{Approximate_expression} also provides a fast and computable approximate solution for calculating the inverse of a matrix.